vantage6/vantage6-workshop/episodes/chap5_python_client.md

 :::

 #### Node status
-Ok so we have not checked the status of the nodes.
+As the checklist above indicates, we have not checked the status of the nodes.
 You can start an analys when nodes are offline, they will start the analysis once they are online.
-In case one is offline, you might need to inquire with the node owner to get it back online.
+In case a node is offline, you might need to inquire with the node owner to get it back online.

 ::::::::::::::::::::::::::::::::::::: challenge